 MRC scientists elected Fellows of the Royal Society

-Three MRC scientists have been elected Fellows of the Royal Society in recognition of their contribution to science.
-As the UK’s independent academy for science, the Royal Society seeks to promote excellence in science through its Fellowships and Foreign memberships.
-Each year, the Royal Society elects up to 52 new Fellows and up to 10 new Foreign Members, recognising those scientists who have made substantial contributions to the improvement of knowledge in the sciences.
+As the UK’s independent academy for science, the Royal Society seeks to promote excellence in science through its fellowships and foreign memberships.
+Each year, the Royal Society elects up to 52 new Fellows and up to 10 new Foreign Members, recognising scientists who have made substantial contributions to the improvement of knowledge in the sciences.

 Professor Gordon Brown, Director of the MRC Centre for Medical Mycology at the University of Exeter, is an international leader in the fields of innate immunity and medical mycology.
 Professor Brown’s work is recognised for significantly advancing our understanding of host-pathogen interactions, and his research has helped to bring mycology into the mainstream interest of the immunology community.

 Dr Francois Guillemot is a Senior Group Leader focused on molecular neurobiology at the Francis Crick Institute.
 Dr Guillemot’s Group aims to learn exactly how cells of the nervous system form, where and at what stage in development, in order to generate new ideas for therapies to treat brain disorders.